TShivangiSharma/Task_Tracker/README.md

 moving on to step 2
 Step 2: Create Task Entity (Java Class)
 This class will represent our tasks table in the database.

+after CRUD OPS

+we will add DTOs to  separate our entity model from what we expose in our APIs.
+This keeps our domain model clean and gives you flexibility to change internal logic without affecting the API.